react-bedrock/react-bedrock/libs/styles/README.md

-# theming
+# styles

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build theming` to build the library.
+Run `nx build styles` to build the library.